xvillaneau/adventofcode-python/aoc_2019/docs/day_04.md

 As a reminder, our passwords must fullfill these two properties:

 1. the digits are in increasing order (left to right),
-2. there's the same digit twice in a row at least once.
+2. there is the same digit twice in a row at least once.

 This can be checked by comparing each pair of consecutive digits in the number: